 If you misplace or lose your form 1099, you’ll most likely fail to file your tax return in time, and you might get slapped with a few penalties.

 The IRS refers to 1099 as information returns.
-1099 is a series of forms that includes the 1099-B, 1099-S, form 1099-MISC, 1099-NEC, and various other forms.
-The form 1099 reports what you paid to a non-employee for business services they provided.
-These 1099 forms are also used when an employee receives money outside of their wages from their employer.
-The IRS requires companies to mail out forms by January 31 to independent contractors.
-So most forms should arrive by late January or early February.
-It tells you how much Social Security earnings to report to the IRS on your tax return.
+The 1099 series includes multiple forms such as 1099-B, 1099-S, 1099-MISC, 1099-NEC, and various others.
+These forms report payments you made to non-employees for business services they provided.
+They are also used when an employee receives money outside of wages from their employer.
+The IRS requires companies to mail out these forms by January 31 to independent contractors.
+Generally, most forms should arrive by late January or early February.
+They also report how much Social Security earnings to report to the IRS on your tax return.

 Three people will get a copy of a 1099: